taikoxyz/raiko/README_Docker_and_RA.md

     If this line doesn't appear, your CPU either doesn't support SGX, or it isn't enabled in the BIOS.

-3. Run `cpuid` and `grep` for `SGX2`:

-        cpuid | grep -i SGX2
-    If your CPU supports SGX2, the output should resemble the following:

-    ```
-    SGX2 supported = true
-    ```

-    If this line doesn't appear, your CPU doesn't support SGX2 or doesn't have it enabled in the BIOS.

 As an alternative, you can execute `grep sgx /proc/cpuinfo`.
 If the command doesn't return any output, your CPU doesn't support SGX.

 [sgx]: https://www.intel.com/content/www/us/en/architecture-and-technology/software-guard-extensions.html